Still have questions? We have answers! Check out our Frequently Asked Questions for everything you need on SpiderOak

 When running SpiderOak from the command line, one available option is the

 Please note that this command only purges historical versions from the device running the command.
-If you would like to purge historical versions from each of the devices in your account, you will need to run this command on those devices as well.
+If you would like to purge historical versions from all of the devices in your account, you will need to run this command on each of those devices as well.

 --purge-historical-versions option has three modes:

 specifier for setting your own schedule is an argument of the form